 Branding Research for Installation

 In installation markets, the installer is the brand gatekeeper.
-An HVAC installer recommends the heat pump brand a homeowner ends up buying.
-An electrician defaults to the wiring devices he has fitted for fifteen years.
-A plumber works with whichever press fitting system his wholesaler stocks.
+An HVAC installer recommends the heat pump a homeowner ends up buying; an electrician defaults to the wiring devices he has fitted for fifteen years; a plumber works with whatever press fitting system his wholesaler stocks.
 Brand strength here is built on product experience, wholesaler presence, and trade reputation, not advertising.
-We measure awareness, consideration, preference, brand image, and NPS among HVAC installers, electricians, plumbers, panel builders, M&E engineers, wholesalers, and other installation professionals.
-All B2B audiences are reached via CATI phone interviews.
+We measure awareness, consideration, preference, image, and NPS among installers, engineers, and wholesalers, all by phone (CATI).

 30+